1969 World 600: Race report

 Pearson's car rode the guardrail on a lap 13 crash.
 His car came back on the inside of the racetrack but while riding the guardrail Pearson hit a flag pole.
 Dave Marcis would have a long career ahead of him after leading the laps in this race.
 However, this would be the final race for Gerald Chamberlain and Larry Hess.

-Eleven notable crew chiefs: Cotton Owens, Dick Hutcherson, Glen Wood, Banjo Matthews, Jim Vandiver, Dale Inman and Harry Hyde.
+Notable crew chiefs: Cotton Owens, Dick Hutcherson, Glen Wood, Banjo Matthews, Jim Vandiver, Dale Inman and Harry Hyde.